 When you are getting ready to put your home on the market, it is important to do a very thorough review of what other homes are on the market.
+Selling vacant homes will give you an idea about the competition on the market.
 Consider how well each of those homes presents to the buying public.
 If all of the other homes which will be your direct competition are furnished and/or are staged, then you may want to consider adding some staging to make the home appealing.
 I recommend really going out and looking at the homes that are going to be your direct competition.
 If not, it is important to price the home accordingly.

 Would You Buy Your Home?

 After you have had a chance to look at the competition, ask yourself this question, would you buy your own home?
 Or would you buy one of the others because you liked the feel of it better?
 I have often recommended to sellers, it is important to think like a buyer.
 That can be difficult to do, especially if you have lived in the home for a while and have an emotional attachment to it.
 Try to be very objective when evaluating your home, and if you think you would buy it over the other ones.What are The Downside of Selling a Vacant HomeClick To Tweet

 Staging should never be utilized to cover up any defects or faults on the home.
 Staging should be utilized to enhance the natural beauty of the home and to allow a buyer to imagine themselves living in it.
 Another factor with staging, is that it allows the buyer how the home feels and looks furnished and what a particular use room can be used for.

 Staging should not be used to cover up any defects in the home.
 Any defects in a home need to be disclosed to a potential buyer.
 All buyers need to make their own discoveries about the home.
 Any past plumbing leaks or any material defects need to be disclosed to the buyer.